Mario-Duarte/Gulp-Project-Startup/README.md

 #### - `gulp`
 This will run the compilers for the Sass and javascript once, synchronizing the files between `src` and `dist/build`.
+You can run this task with the `--live` flag to run it with browser sync enabled.

 #### - `gulp sync`
 This will synchronize the files from `src` to `dist/build`, this only syncs files in one direction from `src`.